Rehan2001/LeetcodeSolution24/README.md

 # LeetcodeSolution24
-this repo contain the detail solution of leetcode problems
+this repo contains the detailed solution of leetcode problems Search the leetcode question by its leetcode question number